ShubhamDev-AI/fullstack-web-developer-udacity-notes/README.md

 ## Course 2: Web applications and Development (done)
+You'll learn how to deploy webapp to Google App Engine, how to use `jina2` to render template, how to secure web's cookies and user's password

 ## Course 3: The Backend: Databases and Applications (learning)
+You'll learn about relational database, SQL and OAuth2.0

 ## Course 4: The Frontend: Javascript and AJAX